 Many healthcare providers and industries are now taking advantage of telecommunication technologies to keep up with the demands of a growing population.

 It is a method of using digital information and communication technologies like computers and smartphones to manage health and well-being.
-It was developed as a solution for delivering services directly to patients who have no access to possible medical treatments on the rural areas.
+It was developed as a solution for delivering services directly to patients who have no access to possible medical treatments in rural areas.
 The system is also proven to be effective in reducing costs for patients and improving health accounts apart from supporting clinical education programs.

-Telehealth provides incredible perspective for delivering less expensive, more convenient, better and faster healthcare.
+Telehealth provides an incredible perspective for delivering less expensive, more convenient, better and faster healthcare.
 Despite the promising remote patient monitoring, virtual visits and other modalities in telehealth, many enterprises are still struggling when it comes to launching effective telehealth programs.

 Different demographics also mean that acceptance of technology varies.
-Care executives even predicted that more members and patients including the elderly will start demanding for telehealth services.
+Care executives even predicted that more members and patients including the elderly will start demanding telehealth services.

 2017 is projected to be the defining year for telehealth.
 Until then, Medical billing in Houston, healthcare providers, doctors, and HMO’s or Health Maintenance Organizations should continue to develop new methods to provide health care services to patients by using phone, webcam or emails.